Thertzlor/Revenant/wiki/Macros/_DPI_Macro.md

 ## direct
 * shorthand: `d`

+Set the DPI of the mouse directly to the value specified in the macro's argument.
 This is basically a shorthand for setting the Profile's DPI table to be a single value table with only the selected value and indexing it at position 1.
 ```lua